 Wear and tear allowances

-A 130% wear and tear allowance is available for expenditure incurred in acquiring plant, machinery & equipment (excluding installation) for providing CNG kit and cylinder installation service.
+A 130% wear and tear allowance is available for expenditure incurred in acquiring plant, machinery, and equipment (excluding installation) for providing compressed natural gas (CNG) kit and cylinder installation service.

 A 150% wear and tear allowance is available on the expense incurred in the acquisition of solar heaters, wind turbines, and photovoltaic systems.